Non-Prehensile Tool-Object Manipulation by Integrating LLM-Based Planning and Manoeuvrability-Driven Controls: Results

 \subsection{Tool-Object Manipulation in Constrained Environments}

 To further evaluate the performance of the model in application scenarios, different shapes of walls are constructed as shown in Fig. \ref{fig:exp2}(d)--(e).
 Two walls are designed with 90-degree and 65-degree for the inner-angles.
 Maneuvering a hook within a confined space presents greater challenges compared to using a stick.
 Additionally, a Y-shaped hook proves unsuitable for dragging objects in tight quarters.
 Therefore, in this experimental study, we opt for a hook tool with a right arm to navigate effectively within the constrained environment.
 Similar to the previous results, Fig. \ref{fig:exp2}(d)--(e) also implements the task planner successfully to decompose the task and applies the stepping controller for object manipulation.
-The tool first aligns its $\mathbf s^{\text{tip}}$ to the first segment of the wall and adopts the proposed non-prehensile stepping motion controller stated in \eqref{eq:nonPrehensile}.
+The tool first aligns its $\mathbf s^{\text{tip}}$ to the first segment of the wall and adopts the proposed non-prehensile stepping motion controller stated in Sec. \ref{envConstraints}.
 The manipulandum is dragged out from the confined area by alternating between the action of `repositioning' and `rotation-dragging'.

 During the pulsing manipulation, the manipulandum maintains contact with the highest manoeuvrability region.
-The contact changes between the centre of the highest manoeuvrability region $\mathbf p_\ast$ with the manipulandum is visualized in Fig. \ref{fig:exp2Error}(ii).
-The error between the $\mathbf p^{\text{obj}}$ and the wall exit for each experiment are minimised with time, as shown in Fig. \ref{fig:exp2Error}.
+The contact changes between the centre of the highest manoeuvrability region $\mathbf p_\ast$ with the manipulandum are visualized in Fig. \ref{fig:exp2Error}(ii).
+The error between the $\mathbf p^{\text{obj}}$ and the wall exit for each experiment is minimised with time, as shown in Fig. \ref{fig:exp2Error}.